-ACCESS INTO THE COUNTRYSIDE
+POLICY ERCOL8: ACCESS INTO THE COUNTRYSIDE

 - A. Access to the countryside will be promoted through protection, maintenance and enhancement of the existing Public Rights of Way (PROW) network (see Figure 7.1), bridleways and the safety of users of rural roads and lanes. - B. The existing PROW network will be safeguarded, where affected by development, ensuring that it remains protected and open for use by the public.
-Proposals to divert PROWs or cycleways must be approved as being convenient and suitable and be constructed to current standards.
-Where possible, development should retain and enhance existing PROWs improving between the development and the wider countryside
+Any proposals to divert existing PROWs or cycleways will be assessed to ensure that they are convenient and suitably constructed for all users.
+Wherever possible, proposals for new development should seek to retain and enhance existing PROWs and include any necessary new links to enhance access between the development and the wider countryside.